See my recommendations for Birdhouse Kits & Books on this page.

 Metal predator guards will be more effective than wood or plastic.
 Metal will prevent paws and beaks from tearing and chewing the guard off.

-If you are mounting your bird house on a pole, installing a baffle on the pole, under the bird house, is very effective for stopping squirrels, cats and raccoons from reaching the bird house.
+If yours is mounted on a bird house pole, installing a baffle on the pole, under the bird house, is very effective for stopping squirrels, cats and raccoons from reaching the bird house.

 (If the house on the left were mine, I would remove the perch.) ;)